-The liabilities and pending bills pose a serious threat to the new administration development agenda.
+The liabilities and pending bills pose a serious threat to county development and the new administration development agenda.
+It constitutes a fiscal risk with major potential consequences to the economy.

 2.3 Key Assumptions

 This section describes the medium term strategy assumptions considered during preparation and those that are to affect the realization of the proposed management strategies.
 The assumption is: